tridentity/800-63A-ImplGuide/Verification.md

 An example is a scannable image or barcode that is unique to the enrollment, mailed to the applicant’s address of record.
 Successful scanning and verification of this image or barcode by a mobile application provided in the CSP’s workflow can be used for address confirmation.

+### Example: Verification

+The CSP completes the identity proofing process by verification.
+In this step, the identity of the actual individual applying is verified for a match against the individual whose identity information is built using resolution and validation of the documents provided in enrollment.
+A general outline for the verification process has been shown in the following figure.
+In our example, the CSP uses the mobile application to perform face verification of the individual which compares a face image submitted by the applicant in the final stage of identity proofing against face images in the background records of the applicant’s driver’s license or passport.
+For enhanced security, the CSP can in addition use the bank account information provided by the applicant to submit two micro deposits of less than $1 each, and then ask the applicant to complete the final verification step by providing the micro deposit amounts in cents, appended into a 4-digit sequence.

 ![Figure 7: Verification](https://github.com/usnistgov/800-63A-ImplGuide/blob/master/media/workflow-5-verification.png)

 **Figure 7:** Verification